iporepos/flare/_sources/numbers.rst.txt

          - :math:`+ 1223`

-.. _numbers-fractions:
+.. _numbers-real:

-Fractions
+Real numbers
 ============================================

-Real numbers extend the integer format by allowing **decimal fractions**.
+Real numbers extend the integer format by allowing **decimal plates**.
 Because certain characters, like the period ``.``, are prohibited in labels, ``FLARE`` uses the letter ``p`` as a decimal separator.
 This allows precise numerical values to be encoded without violating the text-only principle.